aubreypwd/wp-noteup/contributing.md

 If you feel like your Pull Request is ready to be merged in, please add the `ready-for-merge` label and it will be reviewed.

-**Please include which issue your PR resolves in the description of your PR**
+Please include which issue your PR resolves in the description of your PR.